 What kind of donations are accepted?

-The institution accepts gifts of cash, and kind such as: house hold, food, school supplies, clothing, linen, medical, furnishing, farm tools, games and building.
+The institution accepts gifts of cash, and kind such as: household items, food, school supplies, clothing, linen, medical supplies, furnishing, farm tools, games, and building materials.

 The girls are placed in the home through the courts, social welfare and private (through the Salvation Army board).

 Halo is a Foundation of which the main objective is to raise funds for the underprivileged and vulnerable in Antigua and Barbuda.

 Hours: Mon - Fri 9 am - 3 pm